real-numbers/RepData_PeerAssessment1/PA1_template.md

 **Rubric: The 5-minute interval containing the maximum number of steps is reported**

-Here's the answer: The 5-minute interval containing the maximum number of steps is 835 and the maximum # of steps is 206.1698, code is shown below...
+The 5-minute interval containing the maximum **average** number of steps in a five minute interval occurred between 8:30 and 8:35 a.m and was 206 steps, as shown on the plot above and in the snippet below...

 ```r